 Outdoor planting should be done in the fall.

-What makes this Japanese red maple stand out is its continuous red color during the entire growing season.
+The 'Red Dragon' Japanese maple is a variety with deeply cut, feathery, and fern-like leaves, hence the common name “laceleaf maple."
 It starts with bright red, cherry-colored leaves in the spring that become darker over the summer and turn scarlet in the fall.
+Its low height, weeping branches, and spreading habit make it look more like a shrub than a tree.
 After the tree has dropped its leaves, it is still an eye-catcher with its twisted trunk that becomes gnarlier as the tree matures.

 |Botanical Name||Acer palmatum var. dissectum 'Red Dragon'|

 The branches of a fully mature 'Red Dragon' maple cascade to the ground giving it an eye-catching grace and the common name of laceleaf weeping maple.
 Their colorful foliage makes them focal points in every landscape.
 Most Japanese maples take eight years or longer to reach full growth.
 A young 'Red Dragon' is a beautiful specimen plant in the garden with stunning foliage regardless of the tree’s age.

 When planting, the roots need to be spread out to discourage the circular growth habit.
 Aim the roots outwards so they do not strangle themselves, a common problem for many maples.
 'Red Dragon' Japanese maples are slow growers, so not pruning them and letting nature take its course is part of the charm.